 It is important to avoid underestimation of risk.
 Even for substances of no known significant hazard the exposure should be minimized; for work with substances which present special hazards, special precautions should be taken.
 One should assume that any mixture will be more toxic than its most toxic component and that all substances of unknown toxicity are toxic.

-General ventilation for laboratory operations should be designed such that the laboratory is under a slightly negative pressure relative to other parts of the building.
-This helps to prevents chemical contamination as well as odors from leaving the lab.
+General ventilation for lab operations should be that the laboratory is under a slightly negative pressure relative to other rooms.
+This helps prevent chemical contamination, as well as odors, from leaving the lab.
 Lab ventilation should be 6 to 8 room air changes per hour, verified by professional engineering analysis at the time of installation.
-It should be noted that this rate will not necessarily prevent the accumulation of chemical vapors in "dead spots" or "eddies," which should be minimized during the design of the laboratory.
+Note that this rate will not necessarily prevent the accumulation of chemical vapors in "dead spots" or "eddies," which should be minimized during design of the laboratory.

 Local exhaust ventilation, like that provided by a chemical fume hood, is the recommended method for reducing employee exposures to hazardous dusts, fumes and vapors.
 In addition to providing protection against chemical exposures, with the hood sash closed or lowered to an appropriate working level the hood can provide some protection from chemical splashes and fires.
 The maximum working level of the hood sash is identified by the EH&S sticker that contains the maximum working height, hood face velocity, date of inspection and the inspectors' initials.

 Other means of ventilation include the use of biological safety cabinets, evacuated glove boxes, and isolation rooms.
-These are usually very specialized pieces of equipment, and must be certified for use annually by individuals with proper training and credentials to perform the inspection, i.e. the manufacturer or the distributor.
+These are very specialized pieces of equipment and must be certified annually by individuals with proper training and credentials to perform the inspection, i.e. the manufacturer or the distributor.
 The exhaust from these types of equipment may require passage through special filters or scrubbers before being exhausted to the atmosphere or recirculated to the area.

-Standard laboratory attire must be worn when working with hazardous chemicals.
-Standard laboratory attire includes; lab coat, safety glasses/goggles, gloves, and closed-toed shoes.
-Additional protective equipment such as face shields, long pants, blast shields, or respirators may be appropriate in some cases.
-Respirators may only be worn when engineering controls cannot keep exposure to chemicals below permissible exposure levels (PELs) set by OSHA.
-(See Appendix 2 of this CHP.)
+Personal Protective Equipment: Standard laboratory attire must be worn when working with hazardous chemicals.
+Standard laboratory attire includes; lab coat, long pants, safety glasses/goggles, gloves, and closed-toe shoes.
+Additional protective equipment such as face shields, blast shields, or respirators may be appropriate in some cases.
+Respirators may only be worn when engineering controls cannot keep exposure to chemicals below permissible exposure levels (PELs) set by OSHA (see additional reference information of this CHP).
 Employees may not wear a respirator until they have been cleared by a physician, attended FGCU Respiratory Protection Training, and been fit tested for the respirator they will be using.